El Gringoqueño

 You also hate it when people say that without religion there would be no morals.
 Why not, you ask?

-You reply, leaping forth from the fuente of Kantian thought, only that which can be applied universally is truly moral.
+You reply, leaping forth from the font of Kantian thought, only that which can be applied universally is truly moral.
 You understand that the concept of universal morality and the golden rule are practical and lead to a good and solid foundation.
 Without this practical morality your own lifetime would have been marred with warring and fighting and disease and misery.
 Pay if forward, you say.
 Morals make good sense.
 Life, liberty and the pursuit of happiness.
 Now there’s a moral framework you can get behind.

 One more thing, and this is important, so pay attention.
-You say that life is more precious for you than it is for a "believer," because, to an atheist, there is nothing after.
+You say that life is more precious for you than it is for a “believer,” because, to an atheist, there is nothing after.
 Life is the greatest gift, the only gift you will truly ever receive.
-Life is all that you will ever have, and death takes away EVERYTHING else.
+Life is all that you will ever have, and death takes away EVERYTHING.

 Are you still with me?
 Do I have it mostly nailed down?
 I don’t want a straw man here.
 I want an atheist that can stand up and take it.
 But you know the strangest thing?